 This dreadful virus is affecting us all in many different ways and our hearts are with everyone during this difficult time.
 It is important to keep your body moving as much as possible, however you can.
-Exercise is important to keep your immune system strong and will increase your endorphins which will help you feel better physically and mentally.
-It is important to take this time to take care of you.
-Get outside, breath some fresh air and soak up some Vitamin D. You will be pleasantly surprised at the beauty that surrounds us when you just take a moment to look around and listen.
+Exercise is essential to keep your immune system strong and will increase your endorphins which will help you feel better physically and mentally.
+Take this time to take care of you and go outside, breath some fresh air and soak up some Vitamin D. You will be pleasantly surprised at the beauty that surrounds you when you take a moment to look around and listen.

 When she was finally able to speak with me, she explained to me what she went through and how dreadful it is.
 Thankfully her good health and strong immune system helped her to fight the fight and she is quite the fighter.
 I am happy to say that she is doing better and finally on the upside of this virus after many long difficult weeks.
 She has to stay quarantined and has been away from her family and will not be able to return home until she tests negative twice.
 This she will never forget.
 We can never forget!

 My husband and I discuss getting back to the “norm” and if there will ever be such a thing.
 I remember feeling this way after 911.
 We all came together as a strong united country and we certainly came out stronger and acclimated to the differences we were forced to make.
 I refer to this as the new norm.
 The same holds true for this dreadful virus and we will be stronger, better prepared and come through this together.

 I am certainly not minimizing this in any way and sadly, too many lives are being lost around the world.
 We send our thoughts and prayers to all who have lost loved ones, to those fighting to beat this awful virus and to their families who can’t be with them during their quarantine.